Search this site:

 Climbing Mt.
 Fuji

 Mt.
-Fuji (富士山), referred to by the Japanese as Fujisan, is climbed by at least 400,000 people every year and, including the hundreds of thousands of tourists who travel up to the 5th Stations for sightseeing and don't even climb the peak, it comes as no surprise that Mt.
+Fuji (富士山), referred to by the Japanese as Fujisan, has been climbed by over 300,000 people in one climbing season and, including the hundreds of thousands of tourists who travel up to the 5th Stations for sightseeing and don't even climb the peak, it comes as no surprise that Mt.
 Fuji is generally regarded as the most visited mountain in the world.

 Because it is the tallest mountain in Japan, rises up magnificently out of nowhere, and is unobscured by any surrounding foothills, on a clear day Mt.
 Fuji can be easily viewed from over 150 kilometers away.
 I can often see Mt.
 Fuji from my apartment building on the far east side of the Tokyo metroplex, around 120 km (~75 mi.) away.